 In the incidents MSFT tracked, threat actors spent months obtaining access to systems and maintaining a persistent threat on networks.

 Over the past month they have deployed ransomware to the detriment of aid organisations, government institutions, manufacturing and education software providers, the company reported.
-Microsoft’s security data shows that the initial compromise of these systems happened months ago, indicating that cyber criminals were biding time waiting for the right moment to monetise the compromis, noting that this is “in stark contrast to attacks that deliver ransomware via email—which tend to unfold much faster, with ransomware deployed within an hour of initial entry”.
+Microsoft’s security data shows that the initial compromise of these systems happened months ago, indicating that cyber criminals were biding time waiting for the right moment to monetise the compromis, noting that this is “in stark contrast to attacks that deliver ransomware via email—

 Microsoft security notes that: “Many of these attacks started with the exploitation of vulnerable internet-facing network devices; others used brute force to compromise RDP servers.
 The attacks delivered a wide range of payloads, but they all used the same techniques observed in human-operated ransomware campaigns: credential theft and lateral movement, culminating in the deployment of a ransomware payload of the attacker’s choice.”